Last updated 28th June, 2018

 ach year the Federal Bureau of Investigation publish their crime statistics for cities across the United States.
 These are figures which inform of fluctuations in crime rates, provide statistical analysis of violent crime and property crime and highlight crime trends.
 They are the most up-to-date and comprehensive source for information on the levels of crime within America’s cities and across its communities.
 The raw data contains columns of percentages, fractions, and percentiles, with row after row of numbers in different shades of grey.
 The FBI crime statistics database is an incredible resource but, most don’t know it is there, and if they do, a strong head for numbers and an eye for figures is needed to avoid being overwhelmed.

 Enter Guardian Crime.
 A fantastic project dreamed up by a group of freshmen students who wanted to make a difference.

-Recognizing the importance of FBI crime statistics, how useful they could be to individuals, communities and researchers, if only they could be presented in a better, more practical way that everyone could access.
+Recognizing the importance of FBI crime statistics, how useful they could be to individuals, communities, and researchers, this group of students wanted to present them in a better, more practical way that everyone could access.

 Guardian Crime is an intelligent and resourceful project which has taken over four years to build.